Skip to content

 But the race day came despite my inability to prepare, and I remember the chill in the air as I crossed the starting line.
 The crowds of people were a definite encouragement as I ran – the camaraderie and joyful spirit of participants and observers was incredible.
 A friend of mine came to watch – and she brought her bicycle – it was great because she was clapping and shouting encouragement over and over throughout the morning as she rode ahead to meet me at various locations along the route.
 She handed me a water bottle and half of a banana at one point during the race.

 The hardest point of the day was just after mile 20.
 Although the course was flat, it ran out along Haynes Point on the Potomac River where the wind picked up, hitting us square in the face no matter what direction we ran.
-Very difficult to continue at that point – the fatigue and pain starting to build and the feet feeling heavier and heavier.
+It was very difficult to continue at that point: the fatigue and pain built and my feet felt heavier and heavier.

 Lesson Learned